-While Shaw was jotting down the play his primary intention was to address the root cause of injustice and poverty in the lower sections of the society.
+While Shaw was jotting down the play, his primary intention was to address the root cause of injustice and poverty in the lower sections of the society.
 His familiarity with the works of Henry George and Karl Marx further strengthen his strand.
 The economic and other forms of exploitation in contemporary society became his chief objects of analysis.
 The socio-economic analysis of the profession of prostitution has given the play the stature that it deserves.
-This profession is this play has not been seen as a moral weakness in the protagonist and there it creates a different mark from conventional Victorian plays.
-Therefore, the compromise of Mrs. Warren taking the career of a prostitute never becomes the object of attack.
-Here the social condition of being economic dependency in the part of an individual compels her to compromise her social prestige self before individual choice.
+This profession in this play has not been seen as a moral weakness of the protagonist and there it creates a mark of different from the conventional Victorian plays.
+Therefore, the compromise of Mrs. Warren in taking the career of a prostitute never becomes the object of Shaw's attack.
+Here the economic insecurity of an individual compels to compromise the social prestige where the person hardly has a choice.

-To Shaw prostitution is not caused "by female depravity and male licentiousness" rather it depends upon economic factors lying behind it.
-Therefore, when Vivie, the daughter of Mrs. Warren gets to know the truth behind her mother's fortuneand her decision behind her choice she in her response to Sir George Croftsstands beside her mother:
+To Shaw, prostitution is not caused "by female depravity and male licentiousness" rather it depends upon economic factors lying behind it.
+Therefore, when Vivie, the daughter of Mrs. Warren gets to know the truth behind her mother's fortune and her mother's decision behind her choice Vivie, in her response to Sir George Crofts stands beside her mother: